-The APIS database consists of various types of data derived from spectro-imaging auroral observations of the outer planets (Jupiter, Saturn, Uranus and their moons) acquired by the Hubble Space Telescope in the Far-UV.
-More detailed informations are given in the next sections.
-Data can be retrieved and sorted out with the interface Search for data.
+The APIS service relies on a database of spectro-imaging auroral observations of the outer planets (Jupiter, Saturn, Uranus and their moons) acquired by the Hubble Space Telescope.
+Various data levels can be browsed with the Search Interface through conditional search criteria.
 Regular updates are listed below.

 21 Jan 2015

-An article fully describing the APIS service is now in press in a special issue of the Astronomy and Computing journal on Virtual Observatories, and is also accessible online.
+A paper fully describing the APIS service is now in press in a special issue of the Astronomy and Computing journal on Virtual Observatories.
+It is also accessible online.

 24 Jul 2014